JustinMrks/film-compare-tool/README.md

 - Compare their filmography and generate a list of the shared films

-- _Stretch Goal_ Way to see what platforms the films are on
+Stretch Goal - Way to see what platforms the films are on

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # film-compare-tool

+# Problems I faced